Ongion/KirbyWatchface/README.md

 ![Screenshot of watchface as displayed on Pebble Time](img/example_basalt.png) ![Screenshot of watchface as displayed on Core Time 2.
 Notably higher resolution than Pebble Time's version.](img/example_emery.png)

 Kirby has several different abilities, and a different one is chosen every hour (or whenever you launch the watchface).
-When you tap the side of the watch the backlight turns on, the current temperature is shown, and Kirby animates.
+When you tap the bottom of the watch / flick your wrist the backlight turns on, the current temperature is shown, and Kirby animates.

 ![Kirby is swinging his hammer.
 The temperature is 85°F.](img/example_tap.png)